Skip to content

 • Untrusted hook-installed skills — a SessionStart hook that fetches and installs skills from an external source then registers them via reloadSkills: true widens the trust surface, since an installed SKILL.md is model-readable instruction.
 Auto-installing skills from untrusted input couples external content to the agent's capability set.

-• Debugging skill triggering — when a skill mis-fires, reloading after an edit keeps prior-turn context that can mask whether the fix actually changed behaviour; a clean restart isolates the variable.
+• Debugging skill triggering — when a skill mis-fires, reloading after an edit keeps prior-turn context that can mask whether the fix actually changed behavior; a clean restart isolates the variable.

 Example